ThemeZee/zeepersonal/readme.txt

 License: GPLv2 or later
 License URI: http://www.gnu.org/licenses/gpl-2.0.html

-A Magazine WordPress theme called Merlin.
+A Magazine WordPress theme called zeePersonal.

 == Description ==

-Merlin is a beautiful designed Magazine WordPress theme with a responsive layout.
+zeePersonal is a beautiful designed Magazine WordPress theme with a responsive layout.
 The theme comes with a gorgeous Post Slider, Magazine Homepage template and a Header Widget area.
 Settings can be configured easily in the Customizer.

 == Installation ==